kmaljee/loans-app-backend/README.md

 # Loan Applications App

-This app allows users to sign up as customers, after which they can log in with their provided credentials and either create a new loan application or view their existing ones.
+This app allows users to sign up as customers, after which they can log in with their signup credentials and either create a new loan application or view their existing ones.
-It also allows an adviser type user to log in and view all loan applications that have been created by customers.
+It also allows an adviser user to log in and view all loan applications that have been created by customers.

 ## Backend
 Backend is written in Java 17 using the Spring Boot framework and Gradle for build management.